lchinquee/remos/README.md

   * Redux

 ## Installation
   In order to view the application locally the user must install Node.js on their PC, initialize Node in the command line, and install the files from package.json.
+To view pre-set products run `npm run seed` to seed the database with products.

 ## Usage
   The user can access the Shop Shop webpage link provided in the `Links` section of this README.